ruby/ruby/doc/ractor.md

 Ractor helps to write a thread-safe program, but we can make thread-unsafe programs with Ractors.

 * GOOD: Sharing limitation
-  * Most of the objects are unshareable, so we can't make data-racy and race-conditional programs.
+  * Most objects are unshareable, so we can't make data-racy and race-conditional programs.
   * Shareable objects are protected by an interpreter or locking mechanism.
 * BAD: Class/Module can violate this assumption
   * To make it compatible with old behavior, classes and modules can introduce data-race and so on.